MS-DOS and Windows command line mklink command

-A junction point is only going to be a directory, so you should only need to use the rmdir command to remove a junction point.
+A junction point is only going to be a directory, so you should only need to use the rmdir command to remove it.

 Will deleting a symbolic link or junction point delete the linked files or directory?

-No. When you delete a symbolic link or a junction point it is only removing the link or pointer and not the file or directory of where it is pointing.
-However, if you create a symbolic link or junction point to a directory and open that link or pointer and delete files within the directory those files will be deleted.
+No. When you delete a symbolic link or a junction point, it is only removing the link or pointer and not the file or directory to which it is pointing.
+However, if you create a symbolic link or junction point to a directory and open that link or pointer and delete files in the directory, those files will be deleted.